himanshu1295/himanshu1295/README.md

 ## 🎓 Education

-Bachelor of Technology in Mechanical and Automation Engineering from Amity University (2014 - 2018).
+Bachelor of Technology in Mech. and Automation Engineering from Amity University (2014 - 2018).

 ## 📚 Research Paper